byuitechops/generate-headers/README.md

-# Child Module Title
+# generate-headers
-### *Package Name*: child-module-title
+### *Package Name*: generate-headers
-### *Child Type*: <post/pre import>
+### *Child Type*: post import
-### *Platform*: <online/pathway/campus/all> (Ask Zach or Daniel about this)
+### *Platform*: Online
-### *Required*: <Required/Recommended/Optional> (Ask Zach or Daniel about this)
+### *Required*: Required

 This child module is built to be used by the Brigham Young University - Idaho D2L to Canvas Conversion Tool.
 It utilizes the standard `module.exports => (course, stepCallback)` signature and uses the Conversion Tool's standard logging functions.
-You can view extended documentation [Here](https://github.com/byuitechops/d2l-to-canvas-conversion-tool/tree/master/documentation).
+You can view extended documentation [here](https://github.com/byuitechops/d2l-to-canvas-conversion-tool/tree/master/documentation).

 ## Purpose

-Describe the reason why this child module exists, and its goals.
+The main purpose of this child module is to implement three SubHeaders (Beginning of Week, Middle of Week and End of Week) into each week or lesson module.
+It excludes all of the Resources modules.

 ## How to Install

 ```
-npm install my-child-module
+npm install generate-headers
 ```

 ## Run Requirements

-List any necessary requirements, such as fields on the `course.info` object.
-Include if it needs to run first, last, or similar stipulations.
+This child module will only execute if `course.settings.moduleSubHeaders` is true

 ## Options